Jamie Caliri created a very entertaining title sequence for Dreamworks’ Madagascar sequel that embodies his signature style.

-The movie's main characters - Marty the zebra, Alex the lion, Gloria the hippo, Melman the giraffe, along with some of the supporting cast; all reappear in the end credit sequence, albeit in a different form than in the movie.
-All characters are redesigned as animated 3D papercraft characters set against hand-painted backgrounds featuring geometric motifs that are unmistakably African.
+The movie’s main characters –Marty the zebra, Alex the lion, Gloria the hippo, Melman the giraffe– along with some of the supporting cast all reappear in the end credits, albeit in a different form.
+All characters are reimagined as animated 3D papercraft characters set against hand-painted backgrounds featuring geometric motifs that are unmistakably African.